roborourke/sparkpost-wp-mail/README.md

 ## How to Use

 To implement this drop-in, add it to your `mu-plugins` directory.
-In order for it to work, you must define your Mandrill API key.
+In order for it to work, you must define your SparkPost API key.
 The easiest way to do this is to add it to your `wp-config.php` file like so:

 `define( 'SPARKPOST_API_KEY', 'your-api-key' );`

-If you've cloned this repo into your mu-plugins directory as the full folder (e.g. `wp-content/mu-plugins/mandrill-wp-mail`, you'll need to make sure you load the plugin files:
+If you've cloned this repo into your mu-plugins directory as the full folder (e.g. `wp-content/mu-plugins/sparkpost-wp-mail`, you'll need to make sure you load the plugin files:

 ```